 The cavern zone is the part of a cave from which daylight is still visible.
 It is probably the most beautiful part of the cave, and has some incredible scenery.
 It is essential that curious divers learn the proper techniques to safely explore this new environment without endangering themselves or damaging this fragile environment.

-Cavern diving is NOT for everyone, but does help to prepare and train divers that want to safely venture into the cavern zone of caves and overhead environments like wrecks.
+Cavern diving helps to prepare and train divers that want to safely venture into the cavern zone of caves and overhead environments like wrecks.
 It is a very hands-on, fun course, where you will learn to multi-task like never before!

 The cavern course develops the minimum skills and knowledge for safe cavern diving.
 Topics include cavern diving planning, good cavern diving techniques (line and light use), body positioning (trim), cavern propulsion techniques, emergency procedures, problem solving, and other specialized needs of cavern diving (silting, entanglement, disorientation, and equipment modifications).
 Throughout your cavern course you will learn how to streamline your equipment, and use new gear such as using a reel, a backup spool, and a long hose on your primary regulator.